Limit Vision Loss

 Book an appointment to preserve your sight today.

-How Do You Test for Eye Diseases?
+How Do You Test For Eye Diseases?

 One of the best ways to really get a look at your eyes is to dilate them.
 We will examine your undilated pupils during a comprehensive eye exam and check for their response to light stimuli.
 But, when the eyes are in their normal state, it’s difficult to get a clear view of some important parts.